rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 switch volume types by using the cloning or snapshot method outlined in the following articles:

--   [How to Create a Clone of a Cloud Block Storage Volume](/how-to/create-a-clone-of-a-cloud-block-storage-volume) .
+-   [How to create a clone of a Cloud Block Storage volume](/how-to/create-a-clone-of-a-cloud-block-storage-volume) .
--   [Create and Use Cloud Block Storage Snapshots](/how-to/create-and-use-cloud-block-storage-snapshots)
+-   [Create and use Cloud Block Storage snapshots](/how-to/create-and-use-cloud-block-storage-snapshots)

 #### How can I make a copy of a Cloud Block Storage volume?

 You can create a copy of a Cloud Block Storage volume using two methods:

--   **Cloning Method** (Volume-to-volume)
+-   **Cloning method** (volume-to-volume)

 This is direct copy from your existing volume to a new blank volume on another storage node.
 Volume data is copied directly between CBS storage